nobelk/Islam/Area/Quran/Surah Bakara.md

 -   Changing values

 ## Verses of war
--   Anarchy+Chaos is worse than wars
+-   Anarchy+Chaos is worse than war
 -   Allah (swt) uses one group of people to restrain another
 -   Kalifah’s expanded the civilization of Islam but there is no compulsion in religion (V:256)